 Open your Order BOM by clicking the link

-The next step is not necessary IF YOU DEFINED YOUR VENDORS IN THE ASSOCIATED CATALOG.
-In other words, if you define preferred and secondary vendors in the catalog (the preferred method) you will not need to specify a vendor list here.
+This next step is not necessary IF YOU DEFINED YOUR VENDORS IN THE ASSOCIATED CATALOG.
+In other words, if you define preferred and secondary vendors in the Catalog (the preferred method) you will not need to specify a vendor list here.
 Skip to Create Purchase Order below.

 Next assign a vendor list to choose vendors from.
 In this case we will assign VL-3 as our vendor list.
 See help on Vendor Lists for more information: